antoHero/shopping/README.md

 The development of this new system contains the following activities, which try to develop on- line application by keeping the entire process in the view of database integration approach.
 User gets its eamil id and password to access their account.

-Administrator of Shopping Cart System has multiple features such as Add, Delete, Update shopping Items.
+The Vendor has multiple features such as Add, Delete, Update shopping Items.

 Features of shopping cart
 Secure registration and profile managementfacilities for Customers.
-Browsing through the e-Mall to see the itemsthat are there in each category of products likeApparel, Kitchen accessories, Bath accessories, Food items etc.
-Creating a Shopping cart so that customer canShop N number of items and checkout finally withthe entire shopping cart Customers should be able to mail the Shopabout the items they would like to see in theShop Secured mechanism for checking out from theShop( Credit card verification mechanism).Updates to customers about the Recent Items inthe Shop.
-Uploading Most Purchased Items in eachcategory of products in the Shop like Apparel,Kitchen accessories, Bath accessories, Food items etc.
-Brief overview of the technology

 HTML: HTML is used to create and save webdocument.
 E.g. Notepad/Notepad++ CSS : (Cascading Style Sheets) Create attractiveLayout